gumob/PunycodeSwift/README.md

 ## Changes in 3.0.0

+### Breaking Changes
-- ❗The framework name has been changed from `Punycode` to `PunycodeSwift`.
+❗The framework name has been changed from ~~**`Punycode`**~~ to **`PunycodeSwift`**.
 This change is based on the information provided in [this issue](https://github.com/swiftlang/swift/issues/56573), which discusses potential naming conflicts in Swift modules.

+\* There are no changes to the framework's API, and it remains fully compatible with versions 2.x.x.

+### Other Changes
+- Updated macOS version from 10.12 to 10.13.
+- Updated iOS version from 9.3 to 12.0.
+- Updated tvOS version from 10.2 to 12.0.
+- Added support for watchOS 4.0 or later.
-- Added support for watchOS and visionOS
+- Added support for visionOS 1.0 or later.
+- Swift version updated from 4.2 to 5.0.

 ## Requirements
 - macOS 10.13 or later
 - iOS 12.0 or later
 - tvOS 12.0 or later